oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 				* `30`-`120`: Represents the Ultra High Performance option.

 				For performance autotune enabled volumes, it would be the Default(Minimum) VPUs/GB.
-			* `xrc_kms_key_id` - (Applicable when instance_type=compute) The OCID of the Vault service key which is the master encryption key for the block volume cross region backups, which will be used in the destination region to encrypt the backup's encryption keys.
-For more information about the Vault service and encryption keys, see [Overview of Vault service](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm) and [Using Keys](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Tasks/usingkeys.htm).
 		* `volume_id` - (Applicable when instance_type=compute) The OCID of the volume.
 	* `instance_type` - (Required) The type of instance details.
 Supported instanceType is compute
 	* `launch_details` - (Applicable when instance_type=compute) Instance launch details for creating an instance from an instance configuration.
 Use the `sourceDetails` parameter to specify whether a boot volume or an image should be used to launch a new instance.
 		See [LaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/LaunchInstanceDetails) for more information.
 		* `agent_config` - (Applicable when instance_type=compute) Configuration options for the Oracle Cloud Agent software running on the instance.
 			* `are_all_plugins_disabled` - (Applicable when instance_type=compute) Whether Oracle Cloud Agent can run all the available plugins.
 This includes the management and monitoring plugins.

 				To get a list of available plugins, use the [ListInstanceagentAvailablePlugins](https://docs.cloud.oracle.com/iaas/api/#/en/instanceagent/20180530/Plugin/ListInstanceagentAvailablePlugins) operation in the Oracle Cloud Agent API.
 For more information about the available plugins, see [Managing Plugins with Oracle Cloud Agent](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/manage-plugins.htm).
 			* `is_management_disabled` - (Applicable when instance_type=compute) Whether Oracle Cloud Agent can run all the available management plugins.
 Default value is false (management plugins are enabled).